kiba/Writings/atg/chp2_aftermath.md

 As a result of all of this, Carter found herself with boxes of electronics and equipment stacked in her office and a clipboard in her hands.
 She flew a fighter jet during Desert Shield and Desert Storm years ago, so the treasure trove of really expensive electronics made her only mildly nervous.

-There was no doubt in her mind that nobody would dare try to steal anything from her.
-Still, through a force of habit, Carter personally inventoried every single box herself.
+It was true that no SGC personnel would dare to steal anything from her, but it was instilled early in her military career that she should take serious responsibility for what she was entrusted with.
+Carter personally inventoried every single box herself.

 These are the latest cesium atomic clock.
 She came up with a proposal to tie the atomic clock to the SGC sensor grid and to the DHD supercomputer to act as an early warning system for faster than normal time dilation, the kind that would portent a black hole that's too near.

 Physics wise, it shouldn't be anything out of her depth.
-Einstein's theory of relativity came into play, but not hyperspace, faster than light, or subspace.
+Einstein's theory of relativity came into play, but not hyperspace, faster than light, or subspace or any exotic concepts that was previously science fiction.
 Any of those concepts would give her a huge headache any time of the day, and she was one of the best of her generation.
+She was glad it was just relativity.

 There was a knock on the door.